layilin/SP23-33852/_paginated/sc-page103.md

 - The palm of eloquence,[^f103n1] securely bold;
 - But rear'd'st thy banners, fluttering in the wind: [305]
 - Kent,[^f103n2] from each hamlet, pour'd her marshal'd swains,
-- To hurl defiance on the threatening Gaul.[^f103n3]
+- To hurl defiance on the threatening Gaul.

 - THY foaming coppers well with fewel feed;
 - For a clear, strong, continued fire improves